OskarFranck/terminal_chat/README.md

 You can then use:
 ```
-aa [option] [input]
+ask-ai [option] [input]
 ```

 #### Usage

 You can interact in two ways, 'normal' or 'conversation'. \
-When you call aa without flags like so:
+When you call ask-ai without flags like so:
 ```
-aa Can you give me a simple pasta recipe?
+ask-ai Can you give me a simple pasta recipe?
 ```
 This is just a single question to the bot. \
-When you call aa with the conversation flag like so:
+When you call ask-ai with the conversation flag like so:
 ```
-aa -c I love pasta
+ask-ai -c I love pasta
 ```
 The bot will 'remember' that you like pasta and the next prompt could be:
 ```
-aa -c Give me a recipe of something i like
+ask-ai -c Give me a recipe of something i like
 ```
 You will proboply get a pasta recipe because you said you love pasta. \
 You can delete the conversation with:
 ```
-aa -d OR aa -d "new question"
+ask-ai -d OR ask-ai -d "new question"
 ```

 You can also start an interactive session, This is always a conversation. (the context for '-c' and '-i' is shared)\
 ```
-aa -i
+ask-ai -i
 ```